How Authors Can Use Ream to Build a Subscription Business

 As indie authors increasingly move toward wide distribution and direct sales, subscription services may offer a way to expand marketing opportunities beyond ads and newsletters, as well as build a predictable source of revenue.
 Anne Janzer, author of Subscription Marketing: Strategies for Nurturing Customers in a World of Churn, explains, “Traditional marketing strategies focus on leading people to the initial sale.
 Subscription businesses shift their focus from the point of sale to the long-term, ongoing customer relationship.
 The subscriber remains a prospect, deserving ongoing engagement and nurturing.”

 Platforms like Patreon, Substack, Ko-fi, and Buy Me a Coffee offer creators a channel for collecting donations and allowing fans to support their process.
 Although Patreon is probably the best known and most established membership service with over three million monthly active patrons, some authors find the platform challenging for readers.
 Substack is a popular alternative among writers and journalists because of its focus on newsletters.
 Rose Greaves compared Substack and Patreon for The Digital Merchant.
-And Ko-fi and Buy Me Coffee both allow one-off donations in addition to subscriptions and memberships, so they tend to be used as digital tip jars, rather than an author’s home base.
+And Ko-fi and Buy Me a Coffee both allow one-off donations in addition to subscriptions and memberships, so they tend to be used as digital tip jars, rather than an author's home base.

 The newest subscription platform, however, is one designed specifically for fiction authors.
 Ream founders say they are “creating a home where storytellers rule the world,” according to its website.
 The platform combines an e-reader app, a reader group, and a mailing list for authors looking to build a community of superfans.
 At first glance, Ream has a lot in common with its predecessors, but early adopters have been more impressed by the differences.